 Brisnet Speed 3 Back: 93

-Unlike the full time period where a slight majority of winners came in on a regressed Brisnet Speed Rating, in the last 10 years winners have had an improved Brisnet Speed Rating 60% of the time and two consecutive improved speed ratings 30% of the time.
+Unlike the full time period where a slight majority of winners came in on a regressed Brisnet Speed Rating, in the last 10 years winners have had an improved Brisnet Speed Rating 60% of the time.

 Stalkers/pressers have had a slight edge, winning 40.7% of the time since 1991 while closers have won 37% of the time.
 In the last years stalkers/pressers have been dominate winning 60% of the time.